What is Verification?

 but is not limited to, collection of W-2 forms for non-filers who indicate they have

-Benefits from the Supplemental Nutrition Program (SNAP) received in 2011 or 2012 are subject
+Benefits from the Supplemental Nutrition Program (SNAP) received in 2012 or 2013 are

 The Office of Financial Aid is also responsible for resolving information that it